-Although you may expect the doorknob to be a round or square knob, it may not be a knob at all.
-It may be a “lever handle” or it may be a “handle set” which is a combination thumb latch / handle used on exterior entry doors.
-Lever handles are easier to grab than doorknobs and are an approved operating device meeting handicap ADA Barrier Free / Accessible Design requirements.
-Doorknobs are not approved for this use because they require tight grasping, tight pinching or twisting of the wrist to operate.
-Although ADA compliance is required in commercial construction and not necessarily required in your home, these Accessible Design standards are still useful if a wheelchair bound person lives in or visits your home.
+Although you may expect a doorknob to be round or square, it may not be a knob at all.
+It may be a lever-type handle, or it may be a handle set, which is a combination thumb-latch-and-handle used on exterior entry doors.
+Lever handles are easier to grab than doorknobs and are an approved operating device meeting ADA (Americans With Disabilities Act) or barrier-free or accessible design requirements.